Brazil women's national artistic gymnastics team

-The Brazil women's national artistic gymnastics team represents Brazil in FIG international competitions.
+The Brazil women's national artistic gymnastics team represents Brazil in World Gymnastics international competitions.

 History

 Brazil has participated in the Olympic Games women's team competition four times.
 It has also participated in the women's team competition at the World Artistic Gymnastics Championships 18 times.
 At the 2020 Olympic Games, Rebeca Andrade became the first Brazilian to win an Olympic medal in women's artistic gymnastics, winning silver in the individual all-around.